-The Native American /”free colored” Hawley/Holly family of Granville County originates in nearby Northampton County, NC and unlike the several lineages that I have discussed so far, the Hawleys cannot positively be traced back to the Tidewater area of Virginia.
+The Native American /”free colored” Hawley/Holly family of Granville County originates in nearby Northampton County, NC and unlike the several lineages that I have discussed so far, the Hawleys cannot positively with documentation be traced back to the Tidewater area of Virginia.
 In this blog post, I will give an overview of the Hawley family and explain why I think their origins are tied into both the Saponi and Catawba tribes.
 Some genealogical information that is referenced came from Paul Heinegg’s research.

 Micajah Hawley (1700-1752) is the common ancestor of the Hawley family.
 The first verified records for him are when he purchased 640 acres of land on Meherrin River in then Bertie County, now Northampton County in 1731.
 In 1738, he sold 300 acres of this land.
 Micajah’s wife was named Sarah but her maiden name and lineage is unknown.
 His location in Northampton County at that time, placed him close to the Bass and Anderson families that left Norfolk, VA and stopped in Northampton County for several years before continuing on to Granville.
 Micajah left a 1752 will in Northampton County which named his heirs, so we’re able to follow his descendants forward.